Severe Weather Procedures

 - Ringing the school – if necessary, a pre-recorded answerphone message will be available to advise whether or not the school is open

 As soon as a decision has been made we will inform you via our email/text service and post a headline message on the school website.
-We will endeavour to make a decision by 0800 on the morning in question, at the latest.
+We will endeavour to make a decision by 0800 on the morning in question.

 Where possible, a member of staff will be in school to advise you on arrival that the school is closed, and to answer telephone calls.
 If possible, a pre-recorded message will be available on the school telephone number clarifying whether the school is open or closed for the day.